eaton-lab/kmerkit/docs/cookbooks/1-amaranthus-dioecy.md

         wget $url;
     done
     ```
+ -->

-??? abstract "or, download fastq data using sra-tools"
+??? abstract "Download fastq data using sra-tools"

     Download the latest version of the sratools from [https://github.com/ncbi/sra-tools/wiki/01.-Downloading-SRA-Toolkit](https://github.com/ncbi/sra-tools/wiki/01.-
     Downloading-SRA-Toolkit) by selecting the compiled binaries that are